 Sea Life Park’s Marine Animal Training Internship is designed to be a career learning experience.
 Interns will gain firsthand experience in data collections, sanitation procedures, food preparation, and marine animal husbandry.
 Where appropriate, an intern may take part in interactions with cetaceans, pinnipeds, and various other types of animals within the park.
 Interns will work within the departments to gain in-depth knowledge of animal training through a unique phase training program.
 This allows the individual to familiarize themselves with the training techniques and terminology used at Sea Life Park Hawaii.

-Professional development activities the intern will participate in include daily staff meetings, weekly in-house training seminars, evaluations, and resume building training.
+Interns will also participate in professional development activities such as daily staff meetings, weekly in-house training seminars, evaluations, and resume building training.
 Interns may have the ability to complete an environmental enrichment device as present their project at the end of the internship.
-All of the animal related internships require intern to participate in food preparation for the animals of the park-applicant must be comfortable working with frozen fish.
+All of the animal related internships require intern to participate in food preparation for the animals of the park; applicants must be comfortable working with frozen fish.
 Intern must also dedicate a minimum of 40 hours per week, attend required weekly seminars, training courses and fish preparation as well as complete a three-phase training program.

 These interns will get to work primarily with dolphins.
 Aloha Interns have the opportunity to assist with dolphin training, husbandry, interactive programs, and observe some of our younger dolphins learning new behaviors.
 If your main focus is learning all about dolphins and guest interactions, this is the internship for you!

-Dolphin Lagoon interns will work with dolphins involved in our shows, habitats, and interactive programs.
-Dolphin Lagoon interns will also be exposed to sea lion and penguin training and husbandry.
-These interns get to assist in training, husbandry, and interactive sessions with dolphins, as well as learn basic showmanship and show production skills during the daily Sea Life Park Hawai'i Dolphin Lagoon Show.
-Interns also assist in the daily training, care, and educational presentations with our sea lions and penguins.
+Dolphin Lagoon interns will work with dolphins involved in our shows and interactive programs.
+Dolphin Lagoon interns will also be exposed to sea lion husbandry.
+Interns get to assist in training, husbandry, and interactive sessions with dolphins, as well as learn basic showmanship and show production skills during the daily Sea Life Park Hawai'i Dolphin Lagoon Show.
+Interns also assist in the daily training, care, and educational presentations with our sea lions.

-Interns in the Hawaiian Experience get to assist with husbandry, training, and shows involving our dolphins, sea lions, and penguins.
-Interns may also be exposed to basic husbandry of our monk seal, and help trainers during our sea lion interactive program.
+Interns in the Hawaiian Experience get to assist with husbandry, training, and shows involving our sea lions and penguins.
+Interns may also help trainers during our sea lion and dolphin interactive programs.
 If you are interested in shows and have a love for sea lions, this is the internship for you!

 These interns will work with our in-house and outreach education programs.
 In our classroom, interns have the opportunity to assist with program instruction and curriculum development at the elementary, middle, and high school levels.
 Interns also participate in park activities, the development of educational and interactive displays, and community programs.
 These interns will be exposed to all areas of Sea Life Park Hawaii; and will leave with a well-rounded knowledge of not only how the facility operates every day, but also with an extensive knowledge of conserving for our marine ecosystems!